 Débora Souza Silva

 Débora Souza Silva is a documentary filmmaker and journalist whose work examines systemic racism and inequality, while also highlighting the resilience of impacted communities.
 She started her career as an on-air television reporter and producer in her home country of Brazil, covering stories about race and social inequality.
 In 2016, Silva was awarded a fellowship with the Center for Investigative Reporting, where she produced a series of short documentaries focused on immigration and social justice.
 Her work has been featured on PBS, BBC, Reveal News, KQED, and Fusion.
 She is a recipient of the Les Payne Founder’s Award from the National Association of Black Journalists and the New York Times Institute Fellowship.
-She is a recipient of the Gracie Award for the four-part documentary series The Aftermath, the Glassbreaker Films Fellowship, the Investigative Reporting Program Fellowship, and the Tribeca Film Institute All Access Grant.
+She is a recipient of the Gracie Award for the four-part documentary series The Aftermath, the Glassbreaker Films Fellowship, the Investigative Reporting Program Fellowship, the Tribeca Film Institute All Access Grant, and a 2021 Creative Capital Award.
 Silva is a fellow of the 2019 Firelight Media Lab and the 2020 (Egg)celerator Lab.
 Black Mothers is her debut feature-length film.

 Débora Souza Silva is a documentary filmmaker and journalist whose work examines systemic racism and inequality, while also highlighting the resilience of impacted communities.Artist Bio